SELF-Technology/self-chain-public/docs/roadmap/Token/Tokenomics.md

 # SELF Tokenomics

-The SELF Token ($SELF) is the core utility and governance token of the SELF ecosystem.
-It powers the upcoming super-app, future SELF-related products (whether developed in-house or by external teams), the SELF Constellation, and SELF Chain governance.
-Designed for long-term sustainability and value accrual, $SELF enables network operations, rewards participation, and incentivizes ecosystem growth.
+The SELF Token (SELF) is the core utility token of the SELF ecosystem.
+It powers the upcoming super-app, future SELF-related products (whether developed in-house or by external teams), and SELF Chain operations.
+Designed for long-term sustainability and value accrual, SELF enables network operations, rewards participation, and incentivizes ecosystem growth.

-> Note: The Stellar Network introduces a user growth model where daily usage is measured via non-transferable credits called "Stars". **Stars ≠ Tokens**.
-Stars reflect engagement; tokens represent transferable economic and governance value.

 ## Token Overview

-- **Token Symbol**: $SELF
+- **Token Symbol**: SELF
 - **Total Supply**: 500,000,000 (500 Million)
 - **Token Standard**: ERC-20
 - **Public Sale Price**: $0.06 ($30m Fully Diluted Valuation)
 - **Listing Price**: TBC
-- **Available Supply at TGE (excl. liquidity)**: 55.5m
+- **Available Supply at TGE**: 106.5m

 Note: This figure includes all unlocked tokens, however only a smaller portion of the User Adoption, Developer Incentives and Ecosystem tokens will be circulating.